-The Center currently supports five working groups that serve to bring students and faculty together in an intellectual community beyond the classroom.
+The Center supports Working Groups that bring students and faculty together in intellectual communities beyond the classroom.
 Working Groups are goal-oriented, thematic and work collaboratively towards things like exhibitions, publications, and speaker series.
 Groups are open to faculty and graduate students.
-See below for further information on each group, and to contact conveners.
+See below for further information on each group and to contact conveners.

 Convener: Martin Brückner, Department of English

 ThingStor is an interactive database that enables students and scholars to recognize and better understand the form and function of material objects referenced in the works of literature and the visual arts.
 Currently, a team consisting of members from the Department of English, Computer Science, and the University of Delaware Library is building a prototype entitled “American Literary Things” that will illustrate objects ranging from early references to the “Continental Dollar” or the “London Doll” to later ones such as the “Bowie knife” or the “Shirley Temple cup” cited in Toni Morrison’s novel The Bluest Eye.

 ThingStor Working Group members are helping to build this prototype into a first-rate interdisciplinary searchable archive while also gaining skills to them design their own featured project involving objects significant within different disciplines.
 The ThingStor Working Group allows students to connect their research on objects beyond the archive to critical scholarship, publishing venues, public engagement projects, and much more.

 Conveners: tiffany barber, department of africana studies and jennifer van horn, department of art history & history